KubaP/Powershell-ProgramManager/README.md

 <br>

 When adding a new package to the database, the package files (if located locally) are moved to a storage location and kept there untill the package is removed.
-These files are stored at `<path>`.
+These files are stored at `<!path>`.
 It is **highly** recommended to not directly modify anything within this directory.

 ### Installing a package
 To install a package, run this command: